psam3210/.github/final.md

 ## Final Project

 More and more, devices around us are clawing for our attention.
 Content creators around us are capitalizing on our attention, assigning a dollar value to our time.
 As designers, we must be mindful of how our designs can encourage, discourage, or run parallel to the established conventions of technology and the internet.

-Laurel Schwulst writes, in [*My website is a shifting house next to a river of knowledge*](https://thecreativeindependent.com/essays/laurel-schwulst-my-website-is-a-shifting-house-next-to-a-river-of-knowledge-what-could-yours-be/) of the many shapes a website can take.
+Laurel Schwulst writes, in [_My website is a shifting house next to a river of knowledge_](https://thecreativeindependent.com/essays/laurel-schwulst-my-website-is-a-shifting-house-next-to-a-river-of-knowledge-what-could-yours-be/) of the many shapes a website can take.

 Design and develop a piece of software that lets **you** use the [internet mindfully](https://thecreativeindependent.com/library/how-do-you-use-the-internet-mindfully/).
 In your project proposal, succinctly (in 200 words or less) describe the problem you are trying to solve, and your solution for it.

 You may choose to complete this assignment individually or with a partner.

 Following your proposal, you will explore 3 different directions for your design and then implement a singular refined direction of your software in code.

-Your final project submission should be a link to the website and your project repository.
+**Your final project proposal will serve as the homebase for links to all your other documentation, code, and links.**

 ### Part 1: Proposal

 Either alone or with a partner, write a proposal (200 words or less) outlining a piece of software which lets you use the internet mindfully.
 Your proposal should include background context and the problem at hand, as well as what your software will do and how it will address (conceptually, practically, etc) the problem you outlined.
 As you develop your proposal, consider how the project will incorporate design and interactivity.

 This will be due as a Google Doc, shared with me by the beginning of class over Slack.
 This Google Doc will serve as a home base for your project, and will link to your Figma sketches, prototype, user research, and website.

-**Due October 30**
+**Due November 11**

 ### Part 2: Sketches